SumoLogic/sumologic-documentation/docs/csa/application-security.md

 #### Step 2: Apply security to each component within every application

 This granular level of protection allows for greater coverage than implementing broader, less precise measures.
-Bring detailed security data into Sumo Logic’s easy-to-use platform to get the most benefit from it.
+Bring detailed security data into Sumo Logic’s platform to get the most benefit from it.

 #### Step 3: Automate security installations and configurations

-To avoid missing vital coverage due to human error.
-Sumo Logic promotes DevSecOps best practices with unified log management and analysis to best support your team.
+To avoid missing vital coverage due to human error, Sumo Logic promotes DevSecOps best practices with unified log management and analysis.

 #### Step 4: Focus on unique value adds and outsource other applications

-Let the DevSecOps team devote their time to creating and protecting applications only their business can provide.
-Sumo Logic’s extensive integrations mean our platform can monitor many security tools you already use.
+To let the DevSecOps team devote their time to creating and protecting applications, Sumo Logic’s extensive integrations can monitor many security tools you already use.

 #### Step 5: Assume infrastructure is insecure and protect applications accordingly

-Cloud, hybrid and even on-premises servers are also susceptible to threats, so it’s important to design systems that protect against infrastructure vulnerabilities.
+Cloud, hybrid, and even on-premises servers are also susceptible to threats, so it’s important to design systems that protect against infrastructure vulnerabilities.

 #### Step 6: Monitor consistently

-With cybersecurity breaches, it is now a matter of when, not if, a business will fall victim to an attack.
 Never assume applications are fully protected.
-Never stop monitoring.
+Monitor consistently to uncover problems no matter when they arise.

 #### Step 7: Use benchmarks to know where application security stands

-Benchmark against industry standards and other internal software protection levels.
+[Benchmark](/docs/csa/audit-and-compliance/) against industry standards and other internal software protection levels.

 ## Pre-built apps for application security